kyle138/SLS-S3Uploader/README.md

-# SLS - S3 Uploader
+# SLS-S3Uploader
+Serverless stack allowing anonymous uploads to S3 bucket.

 This service consists of:
 Lambdas: